Pulsar as a Weber detector of gravitational waves and a probe to its internal phase transitions: Detecting phase transition occurring inside a pulsar

-The discussions in refs. \cite{Glendenning:1997fy,Heiselberg:1998vh} primarily focused on the change in the equation of state during the phase transition.
-Main consequence of the phase transition was thus related to change in the diagonal components of the moment of inertia tensor affecting the spin rate of the neutron star.
-However, all phase transitions necessarily produce density fluctuations.
-In fact, a rich spectrum of physics is encoded in the distribution of density fluctuations relating to the nature of phase transition (first order, second order), and in particular the symmetry breaking pattern (if any) associated with the phase transition.
+.1in A rich spectrum of physics is encoded in the distribution of density fluctuations relating to the nature of phase transition (first order, second order), and in particular the symmetry breaking pattern (if any) associated with the phase transition.
 Density fluctuations perturb entire moment of inertia tensor, including its off-diagonal components.
 This was discussed by some of us in \cite{Bagchi:2015tna,Srivastava:2017itj} for the situation when phase transition occurs rapidly in a large core of neutron star.
-It was pointed out that as phase transitions induced density fluctuations modify the entire moment of inertial tensor of the pulsar, the resulting off-diagonal components will lead to wobbling of star (in addition to any previously present) which will induces modulations of the pulse profile.
+It was pointed out that as phase transitions induced density fluctuations modify the entire moment of inertia tensor of the pulsar, the resulting off-diagonal components will lead to wobbling of star (in addition to any previously present) which will induces modulations of the pulse profile.
 Thus, it was argued that the detailed modification of the pulses carries the information of statistical nature of density fluctuations, and hence the precise nature of phase transition occurring inside the NS interior.
 An important aspect of this model is that it predicts that off-diagonal components of the MI tensor components necessarily become non-zero along with its diagonal components, with all perturbations being of similar order, due to statistical nature of the phase transition induced density fluctuations.
 Thus, in this model, spin rate changes will be necessarily associated with the modulations of pulse profile.
 This can be used to test this model for any observed pulse modifications, as if spin rate changes occur due to de-pinning of vortices, then dominant changes only occur in the diagonal components of the MI tensor (as all vortices are aligned along the rotation axis).